Why we work in Sierra Leone

-The deadly Ebola outbreak of 2014 took a massive toll on the country’s economic and social recovery.
+The Ebola outbreak, 2014-2016, also took a huge toll on the country’s economic and social recovery.
 Although Sierra Leone is now Ebola-free, more than 3,500 people died and many more lost their families and livelihoods.

 What we do in Sierra Leone

 Getting girls into school

 Although school attendance rates are improving in Sierra Leone, the drop-out rate among girls remains high.
 Only 62% of Sierra Leonean girls aged 15 to 24 are literate, compared to 71% of boys in the same age range.6

 When parents struggle to meet the costs of education, such as books and uniforms, it is girls who miss out the most.
 Many girls are expected to support their families and marry at a young age.
 They are also at risk from sexual violence on their way to school.